jsinkers/notes/_notebooks/distrib_sys/04-operating-system-support.md

 ### Address spaces

+- __virtual memory:__ uses hardware + software to allow a computer to treat secondary memory as though it were primary memory
+  - data that isn't being used is transferred from RAM to disk, and transferred back once it is needed
 - __virtual address space:__ most OS's allocate for each process
   - byte addressable
   - 32 bit architecture: $2^32$ byte addresses